mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 }
 ```

-Disappointingly a shutdown hook is called too late to finish started batch and Spark application is killed almost immediately.
+Disappointingly a shutdown hook is called too late to finish the started batch and the Spark application is killed almost immediately.
 Moreover there is no guarantee that a shutdown hook will be called by JVM at all.

-At the time of writing this blog post the only confirmed way to shutdown gracefully Spark Streaming application on YARN
+At the time of writing this blog post the only confirmed way to gracefully shutdown Spark Streaming application on YARN
-is to notifying somehow the application about planned shutdown, and then stop streaming context programmatically (but not from shutdown hook).
+is to notify somehow the application about planned shutdown, and then stop streaming context programmatically (but not from shutdown hook).
 Command `yarn application -kill` should be used only as a last resort if notified application did not stop after defined timeout.

-The application can be notified about planned shutdown using marker file on HDFS (the easiest way),
+The application can be notified about planned shutdown using a marker file on HDFS (the easiest way),
-or using simple Socket/HTTP endpoint exposed on the driver (sophisticated way).
+or using a simple Socket/HTTP endpoint exposed on the driver (sophisticated way).

 Because I like KISS principle, below you can find shell script pseudo-code for starting / stopping Spark Streaming application using marker file: